Columbia Association Kids Triathlon

 - Generous refund policy

-Please note, registration fees above do not include imATHLETE transaction fees or USA Triathlon youth membership.
+Registration fees above do not include imATHLETE transaction fees or USA Triathlon youth membership.
+Registration will close two weeks prior to race day on July 8 or when the field limit is reached, whichever occurs first.

 USA Triathlon Sanctioned Event